Tasting Poland

 Jajecznica z kurkami i boczkiem • Scrambled eggs with chanterelle and bacon

-For decades Poles serve scrambled eggs with chanterelle mushrooms.
-Admittedly, it is a flagship example of making a delicious food with a refined taste, from something cheap and as one could say: trivial.
-If you will have a chance to try Polish scrambled eggs with chanterelle mushrooms during any of your future breakfast, I would frankly recommend that.
-Oftentimes also bacon is an ingredient, as well as some chopped chives.
+For decades, Poles have been serving scrambled eggs with chanterelle mushrooms.
+Admittedly, this is a flagship example of making a delicious dish with a refined taste, from something cheap and as one could say: trivial.
+If you have the chance to try Polish scrambled eggs with chanterelle mushrooms during any of your future breakfasts, I would frankly recommend that.
+Bacon is also a common ingredient, as well as chopped chives.

 Jajecznica

-Srambled eggs with chanterelle mushroom and chives (without bacon, however).
+Srambled eggs with chanterelle mushroom and chives (but without bacon), by TastingPoland.

 Nalesniki • Crepes / Polish pancakes

 Typical of many cuisines, Polish nalesniki are just pancakes with various fillings (from sweet to spicy).
-Nalesniki evolved from Old Polish pies and pancakes under an influence of French cuisine, and remain very popular in Poland for decades.
+Nalesniki evolved from Old Polish pies and pancakes under the influence of French cuisine, and have been very popular in Poland for decades.

 Ryz z jablkami • Rice with baked apples and cinnamon

-Rice with apples is a very simple, sweet Polish food oftentimes present on Polish tables.
-It is made of cooked rice and some apples previously stewed with a cinnamon.
-Sometimes cardamom or vanilla is also added.
+Rice with apples is a very simple, sweet Polish dish often present on Polish tables.
+It is made of cooked rice and some apples previously stewed with cinnamon.
+Sometimes cardamom or vanilla are also added.
 Another version of this dish is made of rice and apples that are baked in an oven rather than being boiled or stewed.

 Pampuchy aka Kluski na parze • Greater Poland steamed dumplings

-Pampuchy also known as bulki na parze (what simply means steamed rolls) is a kind of roll or a soft dumpling made from a yeast cake.
-After steaming pampuchy are dished up covered with some sauces.
+Pampuchy also known as bulki na parze (what simply means steamed rolls) are a kind of roll or a soft dumpling made from yeast cake.
+After steaming, pampuchy are dished up covered with sauces.
 Polish steamed dumplings can be sweet (stuffed with jam or fruit) or spicy (without the filling and poured with a meat sauce).
-Pampuchy is very similar to a highly popular and tasty national dish of Czech and Slovak cuisine - Knedlík, as well as German Klöße.
+Pampuchy are very similar to a highly popular and tasty national dish of Czech and Slovak cuisine – Knedlík, as well as German Klöße.
 It is a regional food of Greater Poland.

 Kluski z serem • Pasta with sweet curd cheese

-This is a very simple dish made of pasta and white cheese (Polish curd cheese) mixed with sugar and cream.
+This is a very simple dish made from pasta and white cheese (Polish curd cheese) mixed with sugar and cream.
 This Polish food is served with an addition of jams or fruits.

 Pasta with Polish sweet curd cheese and cherry jam